dgrissom55/trafficCapture/README.md

   }
   ```

 The OVOC capture script `ovoc_capture_app.py` tracks capture states, all tasks, and other information for each targeted CPE device.
-The 'devices_info' dictionary is created to track each devices information.
+The `devices_info` dictionary is created to track each devices information.
 The following is an example of what is tracked:

   ```sh
   {